 The Jeune Afrique group aims to have 100,000 digital subscribers by 2025.
 To achieve this significant milestone, their team has embraced digital transformation, adopting a modern tech stack, and also experiments and constantly innovates to meet the ever-evolving readers' preferences while improving operational efficiency.

-Jeune Afrique was managing subscriptions using WooCommerce till 2020.
+Jeune Afrique managed subscriptions using WooCommerce till 2020.
 Over the years, they built several layers of the tech stack in-house, such as the billing logic for its B2B customers, authenticating users, and subscription reports.

 "On one side, we were expanding to new geographies — requiring us to deal with new currencies, languages, and payment methods.
 And on the other side, our WooCommerce-led subscription stack wasn't scaling.
 We knew we had to modernize our tech stack to provide an outstanding subscription experience to our readers worldwide," said Julien Hédoux, Chief Technology Officer, Jeune Afrique Media Group.